 Along with the development of the necked down 17-caliber cartridge came turn bolt rifles.
 These were the direct result of a paired design from both Marlin and Ruger.
 This innovation allowed the 17-caliber rimfire cartridge to take off.

-Typically, finding 17 HMR rifles has never been an issue.
+Typically, finding .17 caliber rifles has never been an issue.
 In fact, there is quite a broad selection out there!
-The main thing to think about when buying a 17-caliber is what you’re going to do with it.
+The main thing to think about when shopping for the best .17 HMR rifle is what you’re going to do with it.
 Just wanting it to shoot won’t cut it!

 - Best for the money: Ruger M-77